The 29 SAT Skills

 Linear Functions — Questions about rate of change, what a linear model represents, and how changes to the equation affect the graph.

-Systems of Linear Equations — Two equations, two unknowns.
+Systems of Two Linear Equations in Two Variables — Two equations, two unknowns.
 Solve using substitution or elimination, or interpret a graph showing intersection points.

-Linear Inequalities — Solve inequalities with one or two variables.
+Linear Inequalities in One or Two Variables — Solve inequalities with one or two variables.
 Interpret shaded regions on graphs.

 Advanced Math